SFETNI/Extended-KKS-Phase-Field-model/README.md

 - more details will be available

 ## Code Structure
-The project is organized into two main parts, focusing on different aspects of the KKS code implementation, and consists of three primary Jupyter notebooks:
+The project is organized into two main parts, focusing on different aspects of the Extended KKS model implementation, and consists of three primary Jupyter notebooks:

 ### Jupyter Notebooks
 1. **Main Simulation Code**